-Quick Chicken Chili Verde
+Quick Chicken Chile Verde

-So we had a few chicken legs, and some left-over Trader Joe's tomatillo salsas in the fridge, so we decided to do them up chile verde style.
+We had a few chicken legs, and some left-over Trader Joe's tomatillo salsas in the fridge, so we decided to do them up chile verde style.

 What you need to do is get your chicken legs (you could also use thighs)